hassaanp/hassaanpasha.com/pages/posts/returning-from-hiatus.md

 It has been a year since I was here.
 The year 2020 has been a hard year for everyone.
 Especially those how lost their loved ones.

-Like most countries, Pakistan also saw a surge in COVID cases during the end of April 2020.
+Like most countries, Pakistan also saw a surge in COVID cases towards the end of April 2020.
 During that time, I had started working at Teamo as a co-founder, and we had a lot of work to do to build our hiring and recruiting platforms.
 We were also helping new and existing clients build technology for their start-ups.
 I was visiting my parents at the time and it was in the start of May that my father got diagnosed with COVID.

 To help him isolate, I took my family back to Islamabad and that was the last time I saw him.
 His condition got progressively worse and he had to be hospitalized.
 He breathed his last on June 3rd 2020.